 Prolotherapy was first used in the late 1930s.
 At this time, several hundred doctors in the U.S. are offering this treatment, which may accelerate the growth of cartilage and which strengthens joint structure.
 To locate a doctor in your area that offers prolotherapy, contact the America College for the Advancement of Medicine at www.acamnet.org.

 Interestingly, Dr. Hauser, in his book, Prolo Your Pain Away, recommends the same four newsletters that I have subscribed to for many years, from which I took much information for this report.
-They are Alternatives, by Dr. David Williams, medical researcher, Health & Healing, by Julian Whitaker, M.D., Nutrition and Healing, by Jonathan Wright, M.D., and Second Opinion, by Robert Jay Rowen, M.D.
+They are Alternatives, by Dr. David Williams, medical researcher, Health & Healing, by Julian Whitaker, M.D., Nutrition and Healing, by Jonathan Wright, M.D., and Second Opinion, by Robert Jay Rowen, M.D., which has now been taken over and is being written by Frank Schallenberger, M.D.

 As always, be careful.
 Check out your doctor.
 My doctor, Dr. Janes, trained hands on with Dr. Hemwall during a mission in Honduras, and he has been practicing the technique since 1993.
 Dr. Janes told me: